tercenya/compendium/README.md

 ## Development

-To build the docs, see the [README in the docs](https://github.com/tercenya/compendium/tree/master/docs) folder
+To build the docs, see the [README in the docs](https://github.com/tercenya/compendium/tree/master/docs) folder.

 Pull requests are welcome.

+## About the Project

+For a discussion of the motivations, trials and tribulations, see [ABOUT.md](https://github.com/tercenya/compendium/tree/master/docs)]